csijcs/snakepipes/README.rst

 ``createIndices --genomeURL ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_mouse/release_M25/gencode.vM25.transcripts.fa.gz --gtfURL ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_mouse/release_M25/gencode.vM25.annotation.gtf.gz --local -o /PATH/TO/OUTPUT/DIRECTORY/mm10 mm10``

 You will need to supply your own /PATH/TO/OUTPUT/DIRECTORY/ above (i.e. the location where you want the genome indices stored).
-Also, creating indices will take some time so you may want to run it in screen to avoid interruptions. (i.e. just add screen -dm before your command, like this: ``screen -dm createIndices...``.
-It will look like nothing is happening, but it is running in detached mode and will not be interrupted if your session disconnects.)
+Also, creating indices will take some time so you may want to run it in screen to avoid interruptions. (i.e. just add screen -dm before your command, like this: ``screen -dm createIndices...``).
+It will look like nothing is happening, but it is running in detached mode and will not be interrupted if your session disconnects.
+You can see what screens you still have running with ``screen -ls``)

 Once indices are created, you are ready to proceed to the pipelines.